chaipi-chaya/CarND-Behavioral-Cloning-P3/README.md

 ### model

-I used VGG net 11 layers, but it too large for this problem, so I reduced filter size. for detail of model architecture please see in the next section.
+I used VGG net 11 layers, but it too large for this problem, so I reduced filter size.
+For detail of model architecture, please see in the next section.

 ### data generation